normanjoyner/containership.cli/docs/_pages/plugins/cloud/cloud-cluster-show.md

 <h2> {{ page.command-name }} </h2>

-The {{ page.command-name }} allows you to view a details about the given containership cloud cluster
+The `{{ page.command-name }}` command allows you to view a details about the given containership cloud cluster

 > You must be viewing a cluster under your currently active organization.
 See [cloud org use]({{ site.baseurl }}/docs/plugins/cloud/cloud-org-use)